-We accompany you on your first steps on your way to Santiago de Compostela, in small groups of max 9 persons.
+We accompany you on your first steps on your way to Santiago de Compostela, in small groups of a maximum of ten persons.
 We follow the path of the pilgrims towards Santiago, respecting your own rhythm.

 Day 0: Porto (for Camino Portugues Light scroll to day 7)